Let's face it; managing finances has always been a hard nut to crack for almost everyone out there.

 When you set financial goals, it's like putting on glasses that will help you see things differently and clearly.
 You start becoming money-wise.
 You can see opportunities where you can improve your finances.
 You are more self-aware when you're spending money you shouldn't.
 Now, all the focus is to hit that target you have set.
 You no longer drain your money on things you don't truly need.
 It can be anything.
 Even a cup of coffee – that you buy every day (but can prepare one for yourself at home).

-But…when you set some financial goals you start spending money mindfully.
+When you set financial goals you start spending money mindfully.

 This isn't just a "spend less" article.
 If you focus on increasing your income, buying that daily coffee isn't bad at all.
 Just hold yourself accountable.
 For some people, it is much easier to increase income than to decrease spending.
 Figure out where you're at with how that balance and make it happen.
 Spending extra time at work to make that over time could pay for your month's worth of coffee.